 Changing Column Sizes

 Column sizes can be configured to your liking through the right-hand side menu.

-Note: the Column element is currently based off a 12 column industry standard, this means that you may not be able to create 5 equally sized columns.
+Note: the Column element is currently based on a 12 column industry standard, this means that you may not be able to create 5 equally sized columns.

 Changing Column Spacing